 The pipeline project, which is nearly complete, is one of the many initiatives inspired by the Bucknell Brigade to Nicaragua during the service-learning program's 10-year history.
 With the host agency, Jubilee House Community, brigadistas have worked on projects including construction of a health clinic, a spinning cooperative and other sustainable businesses for residents of Nueva Vida, a resettlement community formed after Hurricane Mitch hit Managua in 1998.

-The waterline project got its start in spring 2006, when Sarah Woodard of JHC visited Bucknell.
+Identifying needs The waterline project got its start in spring 2006, when Sarah Woodard of JHC visited Bucknell.
 Woodard met with Charles Kim, an assistant professor of chemical engineering, and Adam Donato, Class of '07, to discuss the potential for sustainable engineering projects in Nicaragua.
 That fall, a group of student engineers, working with Kim and Civil and Environmental Engineering Associate Professor Mike Toole, adopted the waterline initiative as their senior design project.

 Donato and fellow 2007 classmates Rob Gradoville, Laura Roberts and Julie Jakobowski designed the pump for the waterline while Meghan Feller, also of the Class of '07, worked on plans to extend a pipeline up the mountain.
 In January 2007, Gradoville, Jakobowski and Feller traveled with the Bucknell Brigade to Nicaragua to survey the situation first-hand.
 With the help of a local guide and a GPS system, the students staked out a path through the jungle, from the well to the mountain top.